yourlabs/yourlabs.compose/README.md

 ### .env generation

-Another interresting feature is automatic .env generation with each variable declared in service environment that is defined at runtime.
+Another interresting feature is automatic environment provisionning with each variable declared in service environment that is defined at runtime.
 For example with this in docker-compose.yml:

     environment:
     - FOO